Anku5hk/Programmers_guide_to_Python/book.md

 print(square_num(2, my_var)) # 8
 ```
 ### 6.2 Functional Programming
-* Python like C++ is multi-paradigm and support functional programming.
+* Python like C++ is a multi-paradigm and supports functional programming.
 In functional programming, input flow through various functions and outputs are generated based on their behaviour.
-As functions don't have an internal state, previous output cannot be re-gained given different input, they are just meant to perform some operation on some data and return the output.
-A function is pure (without any side effect) if it does not rely any mutable types, global variables or some objects' attributes i.e relying solely on input arguments and generating the output only based on them.
-This adds advantage in parallel programming, function nesting, making programs more modular and requiring less debugging overall.
+As functions don't have an internal state like objects, previous output cannot be re-gained given different input (as in state/data cannot be saved in a function), they are just meant to perform some operation on some data and return the output.
+* A function is pure (without any side effect) if it does not rely any mutable types, global variables or some objects' attributes i.e relying solely on input arguments and generating the output only based on them.
+This adds advantage in parallel programming, testing, making programs more modular and requiring less debugging overall.
-* It totally depends on the problem at hand, whether to go with a functional or a object-oriented approach.
+* When designing systems, usually depending on the scenario specific apporaches are preferred, some computational part is written with functional programming & GUI parts are designed with OOP in mind.
 ### 6.3 *pass* statement
 To just declare a function/method with a empty body.
 ```Python